gnarlyhaze/Kali-Update-Script/README.md

 # Created by Nathan Clifford for Fleming College CSI Students

 # Usage Instructions:
-Copy this file to a location on your system (ie. ~/Desktop), ensuring that the file extension is .sh
+Copy this file to a location on your system (ie. ~/Desktop)

+Ensure that the file extension is .sh (or use mv Update.txt Update.sh)

 cd ~/Desktop